grassrootseconomics/org-website/content/blog/un-announcement.rst

-Themed  "Blockchains for Social Impact, at the UN Geneva," Will Ruddick (The Pioneer of Community currencies in Kenya) presented research from Universities worldwide on impacts related to Grassroots Economics' Community Currencies and the shift to blockchain technology which enables large data sets of transactions to be analysed.

-Themed  "Blockchains for Social Impact, at the UN Geneva," Will Ruddick (The Pioneer of Community currencies in Kenya) presented research from Universities worldwide on impacts related to Grassroots Economics' Community Currencies and the shift to blockchain technology which enables large data sets of transactions to be analysed.

-Themed  "Blockchains for Social Impact, at the UN Geneva," Will Ruddick (The Pioneer of Community currencies in Kenya) presented research from Universities worldwide on impacts related to Grassroots Economics' Community Currencies and the shift to blockchain technology which enables large data sets of transactions to be analysed.
+Themed  "Blockchains for Social Impact, at the UN Geneva," Will Ruddick (`The Pioneer of Community currencies in Kenya <http://www.grassrootseconomics.org/media>`_) presented research from Universities worldwide on impacts related to Grassroots Economics' Community Currencies and the shift to blockchain technology which enables large data sets of transactions to be analysed.

-	`  <http://www.grassrootseconomics.org/media>`_		`The Pioneer of Community currencies in Kenya <http://www.grassrootseconomics.org/media>`_

 He exemplified how this technological development offers a platform to engage people currently outside the formal financial system, mentioning that, " Through Block chain Liquid Community Currencies address the financial inclusion gap existing among people underserved by current financial solutions."